hungqng/linkedin-skill-assessments-quizzes/eclipse/eclipse-quiz.md

 - [x] Comments starting with TODO are listed in the Tasks view.
 - [ ] It creates automated email reminders of remaining tasks.
 - [ ] Comments starting with TODO are stored in the Task List view.

+### Q38.
+After opening a code file, you notice some of the syntax coloring is missing.
+What is the most likely problem?

+- [ ] The code has an error.
+- [ ] The perspective you are using is out of date.
+- [ ] The code has the wrong file delimiters.
+- [ ] The code is in a language that is too new for Eclipse to support.

+### Q39.
+Which of these is listed when searching via the Quick Access search bar?

+- [ ] XML attribute values
+- [ ] files in the current workspace
+- [x] all of these answers
+- [ ] Java members

+### Q40.
+When an assert fails, where can you view the expected value as compared with the actual value?

+- [ ] in the Debug view
+- [ ] in the Outline view
+- [ ] in the Failure Trace section of the JUnit view
+- [ ] in the console